-Guidance updates are coming in thick and fast now as the Omicron variant accelerates its spread across the UK.
+Guidance updates are coming in think and fast now as the Omicron variant accelerates its spread across the UK.

 Business leaders need to stay ahead in terms of implementing changes and importantly reviewing and updating their COVID Risk Assessments and controls.
 Here is the latest update regarding the need to prove your Covid status for working or gaining access to certain venues and work environments.

 Prove your coronavirus (COVID-19) status to work at venues or events operating COVID-19 status check:

 Below are the main points of the latest Guidance:

 Venues or events at which proof of COVID-19 status is advised:

 Venues where the NHS COVID Pass is required for visitors

 You should prove your vaccine-or-test COVID-19 status to work at all nightclubs, dance halls and discotheques.
 It is advised that you prove your COVID-19 status to work in customer-facing roles at all these venues at all times, unless they are not acting as a nightclub (for example by closing their dance floor) or they are holding an exempt event (see the Exempt activities section below).

 Other venues acting as nightclubs, dance halls and discotheques:

 You are also advised to prove your COVID-19 status to work in customer-facing roles in all other venues that: